RavenLRS/raven/docs/getting_started.md

     + If it doesn't, manually put **both** modules into binding mode, starting with the RX: enter the menu and toggle the first entry (`"Bind: Off"`) to enable it (`"Bind: On"`).
 5. _(Optional)_ If you don't want to use the modules' screens or your boards don't have them, you can use OpenTX's LUA scripts _(they should already be present in your MicroSD card if you are on a recent version)_ to configure both the TX and the RX.
 You can follow [generic guides][lua_script_guide] on how to do so.

+> **Important note for QX7 users:** you must lower the external module's baudrate in the radio settings:
+> 1. Long press the `Menu` button to enter the radio's settings.
+> 2. Press the `Page` button until you reach the `Hardware` page.
+> 3. Scroll down to `Max bauds` press the scroll wheel once to toggle it to `115200` instead of the default `400000`.
+> 4. Press the `Exit` button as needed to get out of the menu.
+>
+> As an alternative to this workaround you can replace the inverting transistor in your radio, but beware: this is by no means a beginner-friendly mod!
+It is completely unsupported & the risk of damaging your radio is high.
+You can read more about this solution [here][qx7_inverter_mod] and proceed at your own risk.

 ### Connecting RX to aircraft

 #### Serial protocols